toasterparty/metroid-fool/spoiler.md

 ### Farce Reveal

 - **Artifact Temple - Phazon Suit**
-- Gimmick revealed plainly - The player must return any and all artifacts
+- Gimmick revealed plainly - The player must return any and all artifacts to enter the crater
+- Ruined Shrine Ghost Fight
+- Sunchamber Ghost Fight
+- Invincible flying pirates in Triclops Pit puzzle
+- Control Tower is harder because gravity was turned back on
+- World ghost fight
+- Warrior the artifact return spot way up high in the room

 ### Bosses